 Grow Celery in Your Garden

-You will also need to fertilize regularly to keep up with the nutrient needs of the celery plant.
+You’ll also need to fertilize regularly to keep up with the nutrient needs of the celery plant.

 Many gardeners prefer to blanch their celery to make them more tender, but be aware that when blanching celery, you are reducing the amount of vitamins in the celery plant.
 Blanching celery turns the green part of the plant white.